1. Field of Application

 Within the context of a contact inquiry we store your data in all cases only for the duration which is necessary in order to answer your contact inquiry.
 If you have registered for a newsletter or we send you regular product information as an existing customer, we will process your data until you have objected to such processing or have revoked your consent.

-If you have sent us an application but this has not resulted in the conclusion of an employment contract, we will store your data for a maximum of nine months, unless you give us your separate consent to continued storage for the purpose of an application for other positions.
+If you have sent us an application but this has not resulted in the conclusion of an employment contract, we will store your data for a maximum of six months, unless you give us your separate consent to continued storage for the purpose of an application for other positions.

 Insofar as a longer storage period is required due to statutory storage and documentation obligations or for the protection of our legitimate interests, such as possible legal disputes, your personal data will also be stored and processed after the expiry of the above-mentioned period.
 Upon the completion of a contract or contract-like relationship, we will, as far as possible, immediately block your personal data for further processing.